 In the last year, various institutions and associations have hired me to develop and conduct workshops for their organizations.
 Primarily, I am interested in doing work around creating meaningful diversity, addressing white privilege across all levels of students and staff, providing information on any topic within Sociology, Women’s Studies, and Public Health, and specific work on intersectionality, decolonizing science, research methodology, and public scholarship.

 Most recently, I was invited to the American Association for Physics Teachers summer meeting in Provo, Utah.
 To the left are summaries of selected workshops.
-Contact me.
+Other workshops available upon request.

 Breaking Down Binaries: Sex, Gender, and Sexuality 101

-First, I talk about natural variation in sex and how doctors in the US maintain there are only two sexes, which harms intersex people and others in such pursuits.
-Next, I talk about the gender binary imposed on us all and how thinking there are only men and women ignores a rich diversity of gender non-conforming, transgender, and non-binary people.
-Finally, I will talk about sexuality, which mainstream society manifests as compulsory heterosexuality, and talk about LGBQ+ identities that are then shaped out of homophobia and inequality.
-I define all labels and terms used and address any topics requested by the audience when it comes to trans and non-binary communities including transition, pronouns, and politics.
+I talk about the natural variation in sex and how the medical complex maintains there are only male and female bodies, which harms intersex people and others in such pursuits.
+Next, I talk about the gender binary and how thinking there are only cisgender men and women ignores a rich diversity of gender non-conforming, transgender, and non-binary people.
+Finally, I talk about sexuality, which mainstream society manifests as compulsory heterosexuality, and talk about LGBQ+ identities that are then affected by phobias and inequality.
+At the end of the workshop, I flesh out the relationship between sex, gender, and sexuality in the US, which is also impacted by race, class, and many other social factors.
+I address topics requested by the audience when it comes to queer, trans, and non-binary communities including pronouns, politics, and what straight and cis people can do to help build a more inclusive society.
+This workshop can be done as a half-day, full-day, or multiple-day speaking engagement.

 Drying ‘White Tears:’ Interrogating Whiteness and Racism in the Multiracial Classroom